4 key factors of type 2 diabetes management

 "When it comes to diet and diabetes, limiting foods with high sugar, highly processed foods, and trans and saturated fats [which are solid at room temperature, like butter] are crucial for helping maintain blood sugar control and preventing complications,” says Gillespie.
 Healthy food choices include fresh fruits and vegetables, beans, whole grains, lean protein like chicken and fish, and low- or non-fat dairy.

+Exercise also has benefits.
 “Getting regular physical activity helps to lower your blood pressure, maintain good control over your blood sugar, and facilitates weight loss,” Gillespie says.
 (Being overweight or obese can increase your risk for diabetes and heart disease.)
 “Aim for at least 30 minutes of exercise most days.
 You can even break it into smaller increments throughout the day.”

 Smoking raises your blood pressure and cholesterol and damages your blood vessels.
-Quitting smoking is one of the best things you can do to help you manage diabetes and improve your overall health.
+Quitting smoking is one of the best things you can do to help you manage type 2 diabetes and improve your overall health.
 There are plenty of scientifically proven ways to quit smoking, including using effective smoking cessation aids and medication.
 If you smoke, talk to your HCP about which strategies for quitting are available to you or may be covered by your insurance.

 A Diabetes Record Form will help you to keep track of your ABCs.
 Ask your HCP for a form or download one online and bring your filled-out document to each appointment.